Grilled NY Strip Steak with Coffee Rub

 Coffee Rubbed Steak with the coffee rub being applied over the top of the NY Strip steaks.

-Use a two-zone or direct/indirect method of grilling using lump charcoal.
-For a coffee rubbed steak, the flame will hit the grounds and it will lift out some of the coffee flavor while still getting a nice crust.
+Use a two-zone (or direct/indirect) method of grilling using lump charcoal.
+For a coffee-rubbed steak, the flame will hit the coffee grounds and it will lift out some of the coffee flavor while still getting a nice crust.

-1. Prepare the grill using the two zone method using lump charcoal.
+1. Preheat Grill: Prepare the grill using the two-zone method using lump charcoal.
 Target 450 degrees Fahrenheit over the direct side before applying steaks.
 This will take about 20 – 30 minutes depending on your cooker.

-2. Grill the NY Strip steaks over direct heat on each side to get the sear.
-About 3 minutes per side.
+3. Grill Direct: Grill the NY Strip steaks over direct heat on each side to get a sear, about 3 minutes per side.

-3. Then move the steaks to the indirect side, close the lid and then grill for at least 8 more minutes or until the internal temperature of the steak reaches your desired level of doneness.
-We like 125 degrees F for rare using a Thermoworks MK4 Thermapen.
+4. Grill Indirect: Move the steaks to the indirect side, close the lid, and then continue grilling for at least 8 more minutes or until the internal temperature of the steak reaches your desired level of doneness.
+We like 125 degrees F for rare measured using a Thermoworks Thermapen One or your favorite instant-read thermometer.

-4. After it hits your desired temperature, let the steak rest for 10 minutes.
+5. Remove and Rest: After the steak reaches your desired temperature, let the steak rest for 10 minutes to account for carry-over cooking.
 Then slice and serve it.

 Temperature Ranges for Beef